pooltogether/pooltogether-pool-contracts/README.md

 $ direnv allow
 ```

+# Deploying Locally

+If you changed the mnemonic, you should update the ADMIN_ADDRESS variable in `.envrc` with another address (I use the second address listed when `ganache-cli` starts).

 Start `ganache-cli`:

 ```
 $ yarn start
 ```

-If you changed the mnemonic, you should update the ADMIN_ADDRESS variable in `.envrc` with another address (I use the second address listed when `ganache-cli` starts).

 Now start a new zos session: